rtts/certify/README.md

 # Certify

-Certify creates and self-signs X.509 SSL/TLS certificates with the "subjectAltName" extension.
+**Create self-signed X.509 SSL/TLS certificates with the "subjectAltName" extension.**

 ## Introduction

-**First things first: if you want a SSL/TLS certificate for use on a public-facing https website, go to one of the [many vendors](https://www.sslshopper.com/ssl-certificate-list.html) and buy one.
-That is currently the only way to reliably authenticate and encrypt your website for your visitors.**

-The actual security of the web's Public Key Infrastructure is [being heavily criticised](http://www.thoughtcrime.org/blog/ssl-and-the-future-of-authenticity/).
+The security of the web's Public Key Infrastructure is [being heavily criticised](http://www.thoughtcrime.org/blog/ssl-and-the-future-of-authenticity/).
 Some even claim that [OpenSSH is written by monkeys](https://www.peereboom.us/assl/assl/html/openssl.html).
 But until [something better comes along](https://letsencrypt.org/) you'll just have to swallow it and pay money to the big boys to be protected.

-With all that said, for small, personal projects [it's better to have a self-signed certificate than no certificate at all](http://serverfault.com/questions/279780/is-a-self-signed-ssl-certificate-a-false-sense-of-security).
+In any case, [it's better to have a self-signed certificate than no certificate at all](http://serverfault.com/questions/279780/is-a-self-signed-ssl-certificate-a-false-sense-of-security).
 Once your browser has a legit copy of the self-signed certificate, you can securely access the website over an encrypted TLS connection.
-With governments controlling root certificate authorities, some even argue that a securely distributed self-signed certificate is [more secure than a paid certificate](http://security.stackexchange.com/questions/42409/are-self-signed-certificates-actually-more-secure-than-ca-signed-certificates-now).
+With governments controlling root certificate authorities, it can be argued that a securely distributed self-signed certificate is [more secure than a paid certificate](http://security.stackexchange.com/questions/42409/are-self-signed-certificates-actually-more-secure-than-ca-signed-certificates-now).
 At a mininum, a self-signed certificate successfully avoids sending passwords in clear text.

 ## Self-signing using `openssl`